Berserk-Games/atom-tabletopsimulator-lua/README.md

 For instructions and information see [the documentation](https://github.com/Knils/atom-tabletopsimulator-lua/wiki)

-To learn more about scripting Tabletop Simulator see our [Official Knowledgebase](http://berserk-games.com/knowledgebase/)
+To learn more about scripting in Tabletop Simulator see our [API](https://api.tabletopsimulator.com/)